HailToDodongo/tiny3d/docs/modelOpt.md

 ### Partitioning
 A 'Part' is one vertex load commands + all triangles that can be drawn with it.<br>

-To fill it, we "emit" a triangle into it by writing out it's vertices (if not already there), and then take the index from that buffer as our 3 indices for the triangle.<br>
+To create it, we "emit" a triangle into it by writing out it's vertices (if not already there), and then take the index from that buffer as our 3 indices for the triangle.<br>
 Note that the vertex buffer is local to the part, so it can contain only 70 vertices.<br>

 We start this by emitting the first triangle, which will write 3 new vertices into the empty buffer.<br>